segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 React Native 2.0 is a major version upgrade to the [existing React Native library](/docs/connections/sources/catalog/libraries/mobile/react-native/classic) that is production-ready.
 With Analytics for React Native 2.0, you can you can collect analytics in your React Native application and send data to any analytics or marketing tool without having to learn, test, or implement a new API every time.
 Analytics React Native 2.0 enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.

-All of Segment’s libraries are open-source, and you can view Analytics for React Native 2.0 on GitHub.
+All of Segment's libraries are open-source, and you can view Analytics for React Native 2.0 on GitHub.
 For more information, see the [Analytics React Native 2.0 GitHub repository](https://github.com/segmentio/analytics-react-native){:target="_blank"}.

 > info "Using Analytics for React Native Classic?"
 > If you're still using the classic version of Analytics for React Native, you can refer to the documentation [here](/docs/connections/sources/catalog/libraries/mobile/react-native/classic).

-If you’re migrating to Analytics React Native 2.0 from an older Analytics React Native version, skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/react-native/migration/).
+If you're migrating to Analytics React Native 2.0 from an older Analytics React Native version, skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/react-native/migration/).

 > warning ""
 > `@segment/analytics-react-native 2.0` is compatible with Expo's [Custom Dev Client](https://docs.expo.dev/development/getting-started/){:target="_blank"} and [EAS builds](https://docs.expo.dev/build/introduction/){:target="_blank"} without any additional configuration.
 Destination Plugins that require native modules may require custom [Expo Config Plugins](https://docs.expo.dev/guides/config-plugins/){:target="_blank"}.